jfrog/frogbot/docs/install-azure-repos.md

    ![azure-select-repo-to-test.png](../images/azure-select-repo-to-test.png)

-4. Select `Starter Pipeline` and name it `frogbot-scan-pr.yml`.
-Use the content of the below yaml for the pipeline.
+4. Select `Starter Pipeline` and name it `frogbot-scan-pr`.
+Use the content of the below template for the pipeline.

 <details>
   <summary>Template for frogbot-scan-pr.yml</summary>